stefaniatadama/cps2000-minilang-interpreter/README.md

 # Instructions
-To run the MiniLang REPL, run the following commands in the root directory:
+To use the MiniLang REPL, run the following commands in the root directory:

     cmake .
     make